 District Six, in the east end of Cape Town, was once one of the most culturally mixed neighbourhoods in South Africa.
 Then, in 1966, the government declared it a whites-only area and began a forced eviction, ultimately driving out 60 000 black, mixed-race and Indian people.
 District Six became a symbol of the apartheid era — and of the struggle to defeat it.

 Many weapons were used in that struggle.
-The Island and Sizwe Banzi is Dead.
-Fugard, once described by Time as “the greatest active playwright in the English-speaking world”, has now been given an unusual honour: a new theatre has been named after him—and it’s in District Six.
+One was the pen of Athol Fugard, who savaged apartheid in dramas such as The Island and Sizwe Banzi is Dead.
+Fugard, once described by Time as “the greatest active playwright in the English-speaking world”, has now been given an unusual honour: a new theatre has been named after him — and it’s in District Six.

 The Fugard is home to an all-black company, Isango Portobello.
 The inaugural season kicked off last week, in the presence of Fugard, with two Euro-African fusions already known to London audiences: the Olivier award-winning The Magic Flute (Impempe Yomlingo), and The Mysteries (Yiimimangaliso).
 But next month will see the world premiere of a work by Fugard, The Train Driver, which he says “may be the most important one I’ve ever written”.

 But now that apartheid is over, what does he have to say?
 “In the old South Africa I tried to tell stories about desperate fellow South Africans,” he says.
 “There are still enough of them around today to keep me busy.
 The euphoria of those early days of freedom has worn off.
 There are bitter disappointments now: the government’s handling of the Zimbabwe crisis; the tragic death of hundreds of thousands of South Africans because of an unbelievably stupid policy on Aids; corruption in high places …”